 Least Developed Countries

+Least Developed Countries (LDCs) are the poorest countries in the world.
+A number of criteria determine this status.
 There are 48 countries in the LDC group.
 Roughly 65 per cent are in Africa; a number of others are known as Small Island Developing States (SIDS).
 Many SIDS are low-lying and located in parts of the world already prone to extreme weather events, factors that make them highly vulnerable to climate change impacts such as sea level rise and fiercer and more frequent tropical storms.

 What this means for these nations is a key need for capacity building at all levels, from communities through to local government and NGOs, and right up to negotiators at international climate talks.

 Climate-related issues for LDCs

 Many governments of LDCs lack knowledge of climate change and the capacity to cope with the impacts.
 Climate change can be seen as a low priority when compared to pressing and clearly definable issues such as health, employment, housing and education.

 Communities in these countries may have few savings, few alternative livelihood opportunities and no insurance, and already be close to or even below the poverty line.
 So when a climate-related disaster strikes, safety nets will be in short supply.

 Many communities in LDCs also live in particularly vulnerable areas.
 In cities, informal illegal settlements commonly occupy land on floodplains or at the foot of unstable hillsides.
 Industry or wealthier city residents do not want to occupy this land because of the risks, but poor families have no alternative if they want to reduce their commuting time and travel costs.
 This perpetuates cycles of poverty that can be hard to escape.

 Relatively few NGOs in poorer nations have significant knowledge or programmes of work on climate change.
 This is problematic because NGOs are capable of influencing government activities and acting as a watchdog on their actions.